XAQREN/authentication-jwt/README.md

 # authentication-jwt
-user registration and authentication using expressjs and jwt
+user registration and authentication api using expressjs and jwt